 CoI: Michael Corcoran, NASA Goddard Space Flight Center

-CoI: Gerd Weigelt, Max Planck Institute fur Radioastronomie
+CoI: Gerd Weigelt, Max Planck Institut fur Radioastronomie

 CoI: Kenji Hamaguchi, NASA Goddard Space Flight Center